rhine3/audiomoth-guide/guide.md

 * Deploy AudioMoths and put up legally required "recording in progress" signs

-## Programming
+# Setup

 Before using the AudioMoth, you will "program" it using the [Audiomoth configuration app](https://www.openacousticdevices.info/applications).
 Depending on your needs, you may customize the time of day during which recordings are made, the length of each recording, and the amount of time the recorder "sleeps" between each recording.
-The AudioMoth can be used in two modes, which are be accessed using the switch on the device.
+The AudioMoth can be used in two modes which are be accessed using the switch on the device.

-* In DEFAULT mode, the AudioMoth will take a recording for a desired amount of time, and then will sleep for a desired amount of time.
-The device repeats this cycle continuously.
+* The behavior in DEFAULT mode depends on the firmware you are using and whether the AudioMoth has been programmed, but in general, it results in the AudioMoth turning on and starting to record immediately.

 * In CUSTOM mode, the AudioMoth also cycles through recording/sleeping, but only within "recording periods" that you have already configured.
 For instance, you could set the AudioMoth to record a minute-long file every 10 minutes for the first 6 hours after sunset.

 * In summary, to make recordings immediately, or make them continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
 When recording at a particular time of day is desired, use the CUSTOM mode.
 The device behaves differently in several other ways in these different modes, as described in the following sections.

-To make a custom recording schedule, or to customize the length of record/sleep periods in DEFAULT mode, use the AudioMoth configuration app.
+Use the AudioMoth configuration app to create a custom recording schedule for your AudioMoth.
 After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.
 For a simple and intuitive introduction to this process, see the [Open Acoustic Devices Config App Guide](https://www.openacousticdevices.info/config-app-guide).
 For more in-depth information, read the steps below.

 Note that the switch is fragile and snaps off easily.
 A slow, careful, and firm touch reduces disappointing switch snapping when turning the AudioMoth on and off.
 If your switch has snapped, it is possible to [replace the switch slider](https://www.openacousticdevices.info/support/device-support/simple-audiomoth-switch-repair).

-### How to create a recording schedule
+## How to create a recording schedule
 Download configuration app: https://www.openacousticdevices.info/applications

+The latest version of the configuration app has three tabs: Recording Settings, Schedule, and Advanced Settings.

+### "Schedule" tab

+#### Recording periods
-Set up to 5 recording period(s) in Coordinated Universal Time (UTC) using 24-hour clock.
+The "schedule" tab lets you set 1-4 recording period(s) in Coordinated Universal Time (UTC) using a 24-hour clock.

    * **What is UTC?**: Instead of referring to a time zone (like Eastern Time, Pacific Time, etc.), recordings on the AudioMoth are scheduled in UTC, a universal time standard.
 This is done to avoid ambiguity in time zones.
 UTC is equivalent to Greenwich Mean Time (GMT), but does not observe Daylight Savings time as some countries in the GMT time zone do.

    * Make sure to press "Add recording period" after typing in the desired time of each recording period.
 Recording periods will show up on the red/white graphic or the period listing on the right side of the program.
 Likewise, be sure to remove unwanted periods.

+   * The recording periods will only be adhered to when the AudioMoth is on CUSTOM mode.
+On DEFAULT mode, the recorder begins recording continuously, without regard to any scheduled recording periods.

 ![Set recording period on AudioMoth configuration app](images/programming/recording-period-fast.gif)

-Set recording and sleep duration in seconds.

-* Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.

-* To make a single continuous file each recording period, set the recording duration length equal to the length of the longest recording period.
-Note that the maximum file size for any single file is 4GB, so make sure that the estimated size of each individual file is less than 4000 MB.

-* The time that recording begins depends on the switch position (DEFAULT or CUSTOM):

-    * **DEFAULT:** Device immediately starts recording for recording duration time, then sleeps, then begins recording again.
-This repeats until DEFAULT mode is turned off or the recorder dies.
-Recording period/schedule is irrelevant in DEFAULT mode.

-    * **CUSTOM:**

-        * If device is turned on outside of the scheduled recording periods, it waits until recording period starts, then begins its recording schedule.

-        * If it is turned on during the recording period, it will not start recording until the next scheduled recording begins.

-          For instance, consider an AudioMoth scheduled to record at 09:00, with a 2-minute recording duration and 2-minute sleep duration.
-If the AudioMoth was switched to CUSTOM mode at 9:01, it would skip the recording scheduled for 9:00-9:02, and wait until 09:04 to make its first recording.

-The program will calculate the energy and storage used each day once you have specified the recording period and recording/sleep durations.

-* To refresh batteries and cards as infrequently as possible during multi-month deployments, use a battery/SD card combination where the battery life and card storage run out at roughly the same time, given the device's estimated energy and storage usage.

-* Use [this code](https://trinket.io/python/ff8aeb66e1) to estimate the number of operational days of a battery and SD card.
-Input card size and capacity of a single battery (e.g., 2850 mAh for a Duracell alkaline AA battery), plus the config app's estimated and storage and energy usage.
-For more information on battery capacity, see the section on [batteries](#sd-cards-and-batteries).

-### Other settings to consider
+### "Recording settings" tab
+This tab controls the sample rate of recordings, the gain to be used on the microphone, the length and space between recordings, and a few other settings.

+#### Sample rate
 Set sample rate as 2x the highest frequency you want to record.

 * **What sample rate should I use?** You should use a sample rate that is 2x higher than the highest frequency you want to record.
 This sample rate is known as the [Nyquist rate](https://en.wikipedia.org/wiki/Nyquist_rate) and is the minimum sample rate required to resolve a sound at a particular frequency.
 For birds, a 32kHz sample rate is fine.
 For bats' ultrasonic calls, a much higher sample rate is required.